litsol/efficient_spiking_networks/README.md

 ### Executing program

 Before starting a simulation add the NVIDIA cudnn and nccl libraries to your LD_LIBRARY_PATH.
-Adjusts the paths as necessary.
+Adjust the paths as necessary.